Classical causal models cannot faithfully explain Bell nonlocality or Kochen-Specker contextuality in arbitrary scenarios: Causal framework for Bell-Kochen-Specker contextuality nonlocality

+In Bell scenarios, Fig.~\ref{fig:fig1} (and thereby factorisability) is motivated by relativistic causal structure, when the different parties' events are space-like separated, plus an assumption of ``freedom of choice'' or ``statistical independence'', which can be interpreted at the causal level as the requirement that $\Lambda$ and $\Omega$ are not causally connected.
+Bell-locality can then be derived from an application of the Causal Markov Condition to the causal graph implied by relativistic causal structure (for a review, see \cite{Wiseman2017}).

-The equivalence between factorisability and Bell-locality for Bell scenarios is justified by Bell's notion of local causality~(for a review, see \cite{Wiseman2017}).
-The equivalence for contextuality scenarios, where measurements are not spacelike separated, rests on more controversial grounds, requiring an assumption of outcome determinism that is arguably unjustified when formulated within the language of ontological models~\cite{Spekkens2005, Spekkens2014}.
-Here we show that, fortunately, this controversy can be avoided within the framework of causal models, as the condition of factorisability is implied by the principle of \emph{no fine-tuning}, or \emph{faithfulness}, a fundamental principle of causal models, without the need to invoke outcome determinism. \begin{defin}[Faithfulness (no fine-tuning)] A causal model $\Gamma$ is said to satisfy \emph{no fine-tuning} or be \emph{faithful} relative to a phenomenon $\mc{P}$ iff every conditional independence $(C\ind D|E)$ in $\mc{P}$ corresponds to a d-separation $(C\ind D|E)_d$ in the causal graph $\mc{G}$ of $\Gamma$. \end{defin} Consider a phenomenon that is known to satisfy the c.i.~relation $(A\ind B \mid C)$ (corresponding, for example, to a no-signalling condition).
+On the other hand, the justification of factorisability for KS scenarios, where measurements are not space-like separated, rests on more controversial grounds.
+It is typically derived with an assumption of outcome determinism that is arguably unjustified when formulated within the language of ontological models~\cite{Spekkens2005, Spekkens2014}.
+Here we show that, fortunately, this controversy can be avoided within the framework of causal models, as the condition of factorisability is implied by the principle of \emph{no fine-tuning}, or \emph{faithfulness}, a fundamental principle of causal models, without the need to invoke outcome determinism.

+\begin{defin}[Faithfulness (no fine-tuning)] A causal model $\Gamma$ is said to satisfy \emph{no fine-tuning} or be \emph{faithful} relative to a phenomenon $\mc{P}$ iff \begin{enumerate} \item every conditional independence $(C\ind D|E)$ in $\mc{P}$ corresponds to a d-separation $(C\ind D|E)_d$ in the causal graph $\mc{G}$ of $\Gamma$; \item operational symmetries of the phenomenon are reflected in the model, rather than holding only for fine-tuned choices of model parameters. \end{enumerate} \end{defin}

+Consider a phenomenon that is known to satisfy the C.I.~relation $(A\ind B \mid C)$ (corresponding, for example, to a no-signalling condition).
 If the causal structure does not satisfy the d-separation $(A\ind B \mid C)_d$, then the observed conditional independence can only arise due to specially \emph{fine-tuned} values of the causal parameters.
-These fine-tuned parameters act to ``hide'' causal connections (for example, faster-than-light causation), creating the illusion of a c.i.~relation at the operational level.
+These fine-tuned parameters act to ``hide'' causal connections (for example, faster-than-light causation), creating the illusion of a C.I.~relation at the operational level.
 A faithful causal model is then best understood to be a causal model with no hidden causal connections.